-Yes/No (If Yes, then give details of the mechanism in brief) Remark Permanent Workers Not applicable Other than Permanent Workers Not applicable Permanent Employees Any employee who wishes to file a complaint may do so by contacting the human resources department, which will subsequently investigate the issue.
-The company is a lean organization and operates with an open door approach.
-Other than Permanent Employees Also, the employees have access to the management/ business heads/HR Head to raise their concerns.
-The company is also having a whistle-blower mechanism to raise complaints.
+Yes/No (If Yes, then give details of the mechanism in brief) Remark Permanent Workers Not applicable Other than Permanent Not applicable Workers Permanent Employees Any employee who wishes to file a complaint may do so by contacting the human Other than Permanent resources department, which will subsequently investigate the issue.
+The Company 13.4.5 Employees is a lean organization and operates with an open door approach.
+Also, the employees have access to the senior management/ business heads/HR Head to raise their concerns.
+The Company is also having a whistle-blower mechanism to raise complaints.